bio-phys/cadishi/doc/index.rst

 :download:`doc/scripts/input_example.py <./scripts/input_example.py>`.
 Adapt that code to easily implement a reader for arbitrary custom data.

+To **convert data from a plethora of MD simulation data formats** to Cadishi's HDF5 format, we provide the script ``md_to_cadishi.py`` which is installed together with the main program ``cadishi``.
+It uses the reader from the MDAnalysis package which needs to be installed to be able to use the conversion tool (but is not a requirement to run Cadishi).

 For each frame read from the HDF5 file **Cadishi computes the distance histograms** between the particles for all combinations of species.
 The top-level parallelization of Cadishi is able to compute multiple frames simultaneously on all GPUs and CPUs available on a node.
-Within a frame the computation is highly parallelized using threads.
+Within a frame, the computation is highly parallelized using threads.

 Finally, **Cadishi writes the histograms into HDF5 files** according to the following scheme::

-    /0/histograms/species_0,species_0
+    /1/histograms/species_0,species_0
                   species_0,species_1
                   species_0,species_2
                   species_1,species_1